All Elections are important, Disability Rights Iowa encourages participation in elections big and small,with the following goals:

 - Iowa Council of the United Blind voting-is-for-everyone-voting-guide

-Call the Secretary of State’s office at 1-888-SOS-VOTE or go to their webpage at sos.iowa.gov for a county auditors directory, to learn how to register to vote, information on absentee ballots, curbside voting, satellite voting or to find your polling place.
+Call the Secretary of State’s office at 1-888-SOS-VOTE or go to their webpage at sos.iowa.gov for a county auditors directory, to learn how to register to vote, information on absentee ballots, curbside voting, satellite voting , find your polling place, information on accessible voting machines and more.

 National Voter Resources and Information: